Sunrise (Australian TV program): History

 In 2002, Seven revamped their breakfast television schedule with Seven Early News at 6:00 am, hosted by Chris Reason (which only lasted around one week), and a new version of Sunrise from 6:30 am to 9:00 am, hosted by Reason and Melissa Doyle.
 Sunrise ran from 6:00 am to 9:00 am from February the same year.
 David Koch was brought in to present the finance reports.
 In October of that year, Reason discovered he had another cancerous tumour behind his kidney and had to resign from his position.
 Four years earlier he had undergone treatment for another growth.
 Koch was appointed temporary presenter, a position later made permanent.

 Sunrise was yet again revamped in December 2002 soon after Koch's appointment, focusing less on hard news and became more family friendly.
 The show, along with its rival Today on Nine, have become more tabloid focused which has boosted ratings.

 In 2003, the show began to pick up ratings, and appointed Natalie Barr to present the news updates, followed by the appointment of former Network Ten journalist Grant Denyer to present weather reports, then the re-appointment of Mark Beretta, who was brought in to present sports updates.
 The new plan to take on Today, following the ratings rise, was some dramatic point of difference which included news updates every thirty minutes, big interviews, less formal presenting than a news bulletin, "the soapbox", ROS wall, natural chemistry but most importantly a shift in viewers interest.
-"Kochie" and "Mel", as they became informally known, replied less on scripts but more on talking points.
+"Kochie" and "Mel", as they became informally known, relied less on scripts but more on talking points.
 They would debate the issues of the day and the viewers would heavily influence those topics.
+Some of these changes were not well received by members of Seven's news department who felt the shift in tone negatively impacted on the brand, and at one point then-Seven CEO Maureen Plavsic demanded Koch be fired only to be overruled by Kerry Stokes.

 On 30 August 2004, Sunrise, Seven News Sydney and Seven Morning News moved from their studios in Epping to the new Seven News centre at Martin Place.